This article contains affiliate links. If you use these links to buy something, we may earn commission.

 You must also be mentally strong.
-As a healthcare professional, you will inevitably be exposed to things that will upset you but you need to remain professional and able to function in your role.
+As a healthcare professional, you’ll inevitably be exposed to things that will upset you, but you need to remain professional and able to function in your role.
 This can be difficult, especially with the varied nature of what you could witness on any given shift.
 While experience and colleague support can offset this, you should still be fully aware of the exhausting nature of the job — both in terms of body and mind.

 It’s highly likely that you will be managing multiple patients at any one time, as well as performing other duties that may be required of you such as medication checks, audits and professional development tasks.
 Therefore, it’s vital for you to be able to stay on top of everything.

-Possessing organisational skills is one of the biggest requisites for a successful career in the field, and managing your workload properly and effectively will reduce the likelihood of becoming overwhelmed and stressed.
+Possessing organizational skills is one of the biggest requisites for a successful career in the field, and managing your workload properly and effectively will reduce the likelihood of becoming overwhelmed and stressed.

-Leadership might not be the most obvious entry on this list, but it plays a big part in a nurse’s career nonetheless.
-You will frequently be required to take charge of situations, utilising your knowledge and experience accordingly.
-This might involve guiding less experienced colleagues through the normal steps of a procedure or taking the lead when there is not a doctor available.
+Leadership might not be the most obvious entry on this list, but it plays a big part in a nurse’s career, nonetheless.
+You’ll frequently be required to take charge of situations, utilising your knowledge and experience accordingly.
+This might involve guiding less-experienced colleagues through the normal steps of a procedure or taking the lead when there’s not a doctor available.

 Finally, nurses are defined by the fact that they constantly have their hands full.

-You will be required to manage multiple patients at the same time, ensuring all the relevant paperwork and any drug administrations are watertight, as well as performing various clinical procedures as necessary.
-And unless you are able to multitask effectively, it’s likely that you will trip yourself up at some point, making your job ten times harder.
+You’ll be required to manage multiple patients at the same time, ensuring all the relevant paperwork and any drug administrations are watertight, as well as performing various clinical procedures as necessary.
+And unless you can multitask effectively, it’s likely that you’ll trip yourself up at some point, making your job 10 times harder.

-What skills do you think a nurse needs?
-Let us know in the comments below!
+What do you think are the most important skills that a nurse needs to succeed?
+Let us know in the comments section below!